ibm-cloud-architecture/gse-devops/cloudpak-for-integration-tekton-pipelines/README.md

 ```
 value: <Github repo URL>

-# For this tutorial, we will be using the following repoitory
+# For this tutorial, we will be using the following repository
 value: https://github.com/ibm-cloud-architecture/devops-demo-sample-ace-project
 ```
 3. Create the PipelineResources in the cluster: